 Solar panels can be a big financial undertaking, which is why we highly recommend you review your policy to ensure you have the right coverage amount to help pay for a loss or repairs should an issue arise.
 Not sure what your coverage limits should be?
 We’d love to talk with you and go over your policy with you!

-What damage to my solar panels is covered on my home insurance?
+What damage to my solar panels is covered by my home insurance?

 Your policy can cover your solar panels from all the same perils as your home.
 For example, let’s say a fire demolished your home or a tornado damages your roof, you’d be able to replace your solar panels under your home insurance policy.
 However, if your coverage limits do not include your new solar panels, you may be under-insured.
 Take a look at your policy to determine if you have enough coverage to protect all of your assets in the event of a loss.